-There are a lot of factors that come into play with warehouse placement.
-Choosing the most appropriate location is crucial to its ability to bolster your global business.
+There are a lot of factors that come into play when selecting a warehouse.
+Choosing the most appropriate location is crucial to its ability to bolster your business.

 What is your motivation for expansion and how do you plan to achieve it?